cwendorf/EASI/docs/README.md

 ### Overview

 [**EASI**](https://cwendorf.github.io/EASI) is an R package that implements features of estimation statistics.
 Its primary functions calculate, test, and plot confidence intervals for means, mean differences, and mean contrasts for between- and within-subjects single-factor, factorial, and mixed designs.
-Additional functions calculate the standardized effect sizes and statistical significance tests associated with comparions among the groups and variables.
+Additional functions calculate the standardized effect sizes and statistical significance tests associated with comparisons among the groups and variables.
 The functions can take either raw data or summary statistics as input.

 <p align="center"><kbd><img src="easiComparison.jpg"></kbd></p>